 So here’s how regular non-whitening toothpaste works: It removes stains on your teeth by rubbing them off.
 There is some scientific evidence that activated charcoal may be an effective teeth whitener because activated charcoal is more abrasive than toothpaste.
 This means that it can potentially whiten teeth, but also damage enamel.

 To test the effectiveness of activated charcoal — but also aiming to avoid harming my enamel by rubbing it directly on my teeth — I mixed it with coconut oil and then oil pulled.
-Oil pulling involves swishing coconut oil around in your mouth, and studies have found that it can help reduce gingivitis and plaque.
+Oil pulling involves swishing coconut oil around in your mouth, and

 For two weeks, I broke open one capsule of charcoal powder and mixed it with coconut oil, oil pulling for two minutes in the morning.
 After I spit out the mixture, I brushed my teeth with a non-electric toothbrush and regular non-whitening toothpaste.